PerseusDL/ArabicBetacode/README.md

 # Arabic betaCode

  Although both Windows and Mac OS now support Arabic, it is still quite difficult to type and edit Arabic texts.
-In particular, it is extremely difficult to edit and manipulate fully vocalized texts, since most fonts either render “short vowels” (*ḥarakāt*) invisible, or do not render them properly.
-Moreover, because of the “stacking,” i.e. when “short vowels” are placed on top of each other, it becomes impossible to edit texts, one is forced to delete and re-type, rather then to edit (and still, because of visual issues, there is no guarantee that all the letters and “short vowels” are actually in the right order). **betaCode** can help to make typing fully-vocalized Arabic texts possible and easy on any machine and render it into various transliteration conventions and into Arabic script (scroll below for examples).
+It is particularly frustrating to edit and manipulate fully vocalized texts, since most fonts either render “short vowels” (*ḥarakāt*) invisible, or do not render them properly.
+Because of the “stacking,” i.e. “short vowels” being placed on top of letters and on top of each other, it becomes impossible to *edit* texts and one is often forced to go into delete-and-retype mode (and there is still no guarantee, because of visual issues, that all the letters and “short vowels” will actually be in the right order). **betaCode** makes typing fully-vocalized Arabic texts easy on any machine through the use of simple character combinations and rendering into various transliteration schemes and the Arabic script (scroll below for examples).

-**betaCode** is first converted into a one-to-one transliteration scheme (the one to rule them all), which combines one-to-one transliteration conventions from major academic transliteration schemes.
+**betaCode** is first converted into a one-to-one transliteration scheme, which combines one-to-one transliteration conventions from various academic transliteration schemes.
 Such scheme is necessary, since none of the existing academic transliteration schemes (American/Library of Congress, British, French, German) allow to represent Arabic text unambiguously for computational purposes.
 Arabic **betaCode** transliteration can be then converted into any transliteration conventions.
 At the moment the following schemes are implemented (not yet fully):

 * Library of Congress Romanization of Arabic
-* Simplified transliteration (essentially, LOC but with diacritics removed)
+* Simplified transliteration (essentially LOC but without diacritics)
-* Arabic script (*hamzaŧ* orthography are implemented, but may require some additional testing)
+* Arabic script (the rules of *hamzaŧ* orthography are implemented, but may require some additional testing)

 **NB:** The idea of **betaCode** is borrowed from the Classicists who developed ["a method of representing, using only ASCII characters, characters and formatting found in ancient Greek texts"](http://en.wikipedia.org/wiki/Beta_Code).
 The current **betaCode** is inspired by, and is therefore quite similar to, the [arabTex scheme](http://www2.informatik.uni-stuttgart.de/ivi/bs/research/arab_e.htm).
-Linguists working with Arabic are commonly using (Buckwalter transliteration)[http://en.wikipedia.org/wiki/Buckwalter_transliteration], which essentially is a betaCode, but less readable.
+Linguists working with Arabic are commonly using [Buckwalter transliteration](http://en.wikipedia.org/wiki/Buckwalter_transliteration), which essentially is a betaCode, but less readable.

-## Basic principles of *betaCode*:
+## Basic principles:
-Every Arabic letter is betaCoded with its one-letter equivalent (thus pulling from different academic transliteration schemes), preceded (if necessary) with a technical symbol that is similar to a diacritical mark in the transliterated version.
+Every Arabic letter is betaCoded with its one-letter equivalent, preceded (if necessary) with a technical character that is similar to a diacritical mark in the transliterated version.
 Thus, most common symbols are as follows:

+#### *General*
 * **\_** (underscore), if letter can be transliterated with *macron*/*breve* below or above (ā, ṯ, ḫ, ḏ, ū, ī)
 * **.** (period), or  <b>\*</b> (asterisk), if letter can be transliterated transliterated with *dot* below or above (ḥ, ṣ, ḍ, ṭ, ẓ, ġ, ḳ)
 * **^** (caret), if letter can be transliterated with *caron* (ǧ, š)

-* plus some new combinations (scroll down for the complete table)
+#### *Specifics*
+* attached prepositions/conjunctions and pronominal suffixes must be separated with "-", i.e.:
+	* ``` bi-Llahi  ```
+	* ``` fa-_dahaba ```
+* *tāʾ marbūṭaŧ*: add "+" after *tāʾ marbūṭaŧ*, if the first word of *iḏāfaŧ*
+	* ``` `_amma:t+u Ba.gd_ada ```, but:
+	* ``` al-`_amma:tu f_i Ba.gd_ada ```
+* more to be added...

 ## Running the converter
 * clone the repository